randomwalk94/academic-kickstart/content/bibliography.md

 +++

-The list is maintained for future research and convenience.
+The list is maintained for future research.

 **Authors** | **Title** | **Journal/arXiv**
 --- | --- | ---